Michael Fulmer: Kansas City Royals

 On July 3, 2025, Fulmer signed a minor league contract with the Kansas City Royals.
-In 15 appearances for the Triple-A Omaha Storm Chasers, he struggled to an 0-1 record and 5.89 ERA with 18 strikeouts and three saves across 18 1/3 innings pitched.
-Fulmer was released by the Royals organization on August 16.
+In 15 appearances for the Triple-A Omaha Storm Chasers, he struggled to an 0–1 record and 5.89 ERA with 18 strikeouts and three saves across 18 1/3 innings pitched.
+Fulmer was released by the Royals on August 16.

 Seattle Mariners

 On August 19, 2025, Fulmer signed a minor league contract with the Seattle Mariners.
-He elected free agency on November 6.
+He made 12 appearances for the Triple-A Tacoma Rainiers, recording an 0.75 ERA with 18 strikeouts and one save over 12 innings of work.
+Fulmer elected free agency following the season on November 6.

+San Francisco Giants

+On February 4, 2026, Fulmer signed a minor league contract with the San Francisco Giants.
+He made 37 appearances for the Triple–A Sacramento River Cats, compiling a 4–2 record and 2.98 ERA with 52 strikeouts and 10 saves across 42 1/3 innings pitched.
+Fulmer was released by the Giants on August 4.

+Los Angeles Angels

+On August 11, 2026, Fulmer signed a minor league contract with the Los Angeles Angels.
+After one scoreless relief appearance with the Triple-A Salt Lake Bees, the Angels selected Fulmer's contract to the 40-man roster and promoted him to the major leagues on August 15.
+He made three scoreless appearances for Los Angeles, recording four strikeouts over 3 2/3 innings pitched.
+Fulmer was designated for assignment by the Angels on August 23.
+On August 25, Fulmer cleared waivers and became a free agent.

+New York Yankees

+On August 26, 2026, Fulmer signed a major league contract with the New York Yankees.

 Pitching style

-Fulmer throws hard four-seam and two-seam fastballs that average 94–97 MPH (topping out at 99 MPH).
-His offspeed pitches include a slider in the 88-93 MPH (topping out at 95 MPH) range, and a changeup that averages 85–88 MPH (topping out at 91 MPH).
+Fulmer throws hard four-seam and two-seam fastballs that average 94–97 mph (topping out at 99 mph).
+His offspeed pitches include a slider in the 88–93 mph (topping out at 95 mph) range, and a changeup that averages 85–88 mph (topping out at 91 mph).
 After struggling to a 6.52 ERA in his first four major league starts, Fulmer made an effort to throw more changeups.
 It became a very effective pitch for the rest of the 2016 season, with opponents hitting the pitch at only a .167 clip.
 In 2017, he started to throw a knuckle curve, averaging 77–80 MPH, which he had formerly thrown in high school.
 In 2021, Fulmer began adding velocity to his slider, throwing it at an average of 91 MPH.